GeoFormer: A Lightweight Swin Transformer for Joint Building Height and Footprint Estimation from Sentinel Imagery: Evaluating Model Generalization

-\FloatBarrier To illustrate the model's real-world utility, GeoFormer was deployed over four cities—Marash, Turkoglu, Islahiye, and Antakya—heavily damaged by the 2023 Kahramanmaras earthquakes in southern Turkey (Fig.~\ref{fig:turkey_map}).
-For each city, paired Sentinel-1/2 scenes acquired within one month before and after the event were processed on a 100 m grid; no fine-tuning was applied.
+To further test GeoFormer's transferability, we apply the trained model---without any fine-tuning---to Marash (Kahramanmara\c{s}), one of the cities most heavily damaged by the 2023 Kahramanmaras earthquakes in southern Turkey.
+Paired Sentinel-1/2 and DEM inputs acquired within one month before and after the event were processed on a 100\,m grid under the same pipeline described in Section~II.
+This zero-shot deployment tests whether the learned building-parameter representations remain informative under extreme domain shift.